outr/reactify/README.md

 This framework is intentionally meant to be a simplistic take on properties and functional reactive concepts.
 There are only four specific classes that really need be understood to take advantage of the framework:

-- Observable - As the name suggests it is a simple trait that fires values and may be observed by listeners.
+- Observable - As the name suggests it is a simple trait that fires values and may be observed by Observers.
 - Channel - The most simplistic representation of an Observable, simply provides a public `:=` to fire events.
 No state is maintained.
 - Val - Exactly as it is in Scala, this is a final variable.
 What is defined at construction is immutable.
 However, the